International Planned Parenthood Federation – European Network (“IPPF EN”) v. Italy, Italy, European Court of Human Rights, 2013.

 Seferovic v.
 Italy, Italy, European Court of Human Rights, 2011.

-The detention pending deportation of a woman who had recently given birth found to be unlawful and violated A violation of Article 5 § 1 (f) and Article 5 § 5 (right to liberty and security) of the European Convention on Human Rights.
+The detention pending deportation of a woman who had recently given birth found to be unlawful and violated Article 5 § 1 (f) and Article 5 § 5 (right to liberty and security) of the European Convention on Human Rights.
 In September 2000, the applicant, a woman from Bosnia and Herzegovina, applied to the Italian authorities for refugee status.
 The application was not forwarded to the competent commission because it contained formal defects.
 On September 26, 2003 the applicant gave birth to a child, who died a few days later at the hospital.
-Then, on November 11, 2003 the police served her with a deportation order and transferred her to a holding center pending such deportation. that the applicant's placement and detention had been in breach of Italian immigration law no. 286 of 1998, which provided that her deportation should have been suspended until six months after she had given birth (March 26, 2004), regardless of the fact that the baby had died.
+Then, on November 11, 2003 the police served her with a deportation order and transferred her to a holding center pending such deportation that the applicant's placement and detention had been in breach of Italian immigration law no. 286 of 1998, which provided that her deportation should have been suspended until six months after she had given birth (March 26, 2004), regardless of the fact that the baby had died.
 In March 2006, the Rome Civil Court granted Ms Seferovic refugee status.
 In addition, by way of just satisfaction, the government was required to pay the applicant 7,500 euros (EUR) for non-pecuniary damage for her unlawful detention as there was no redress available under Italian law.

 Boso v.
 Italy, Italy, European Court of Human Rights, 2002.

 In 1984, Ms. Boso, an Italian citizen who is married, decided to have an abortion despite her husband’s opposition.
-Mr. Bosso initiated a suit against his wife claiming that the termination deprived the unborn child unborn child of its right to life.
+Mr. Boso initiated a suit against his wife claiming that the termination deprived the unborn child of its right to life.
 He also challenged the constitutionality of Italian legislation which provided that women could unilaterally decide whether to have an abortion.
-The European Court of human rights dismissed a complaint which alleged that the termination of a pregnancy by the applicant´s wife violated the right to life under the Convention and also his rights under Articles 8 and 12 of the Convention.
+The European Court of Human Rights dismissed the complaint which alleged that the termination of a pregnancy by the applicant´s wife violated the right to life under the Convention and also his rights under Articles 8 and 12 of the Convention.
 The Constitutional Court dismissed the complaint on the grounds that the decision to grant the mother full responsibility was logical given the effects of pregnancy, both physical and mental, on the pregnant woman.
 Mr. Boso’s appeal to the Venice District Court alleging violations of Article 2, 8 and 12 of the Convention was also dismissed.
 The applicant’s final appeal to the Court of Cassation, again on constitutional and convention grounds, was similarly dismissed.

 Commission of the European Communities v.
 Italian Republic, Italy, European Court of Justice, 1983.